DFE-Digital/buy-for-your-school/doc/components/autocomplete.md

 ## Typical usage

 Using specified data attributes on a html tag will activate the autocomplete.
-Please note use of `noscript` as a fallback mechanism for those with javascript disabled.
+A fallback field can be specified to cater for users without javascript capability.

-#### Using the component partial (recommended):
+#### Using the component partial:

 ```erb
 <%= render "components/autocomplete",